restqa/documentation/docs/api/api-references.md

 ### `Steps(options)`

-Retrieve the list of step definition availabe for a specific file.
+Retrieve the list of step definition available for a specific file.

 * `keyword` (string) : Step definition keyword (ex: 'given')
 * `config` (string) : Specify the configuration file to use (ex: './restqa.yml')